MasonStooksbury/Free-Games-V2/README.md

 <br><br>

 ## TODO
-- Need to pass "Mature Content" warning screen
+- Test/Trim sleep times in between actions to make it faster
-- Trim sleep times in between actions to make it faster
+- Have the script close Epic Games app when finished (for some reason .terminate() and .kill() do not want to work)